Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 Please set `WSM_ROOT_DIR` before executing the above gradle tasks.
 On a computer with 32G RAM and Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz,
-the index construction process takes about 15 minutes.
+the index construction process takes about 10 minutes.
-The overall size of indices is about 970MB.
+The overall size of indices is about 980 MB.

 ### Service Deployment